 and powerful narrative of the eunuch

-somewhere near the centre of the book,
+somewhere near the centre of the book.

-and to be swept by the Spirit into the deep waters of inclusion.
+I invite you to be swept by the Spirit into the deep waters of inclusion.

 This text is often received as one more step